 Credit risk is the risk of financial loss to the Company if a counterparty to a financial instrument fails to meet its contractual obligations.
 Credit risk arises principally from the Company's cash balances.
-The maximum exposure to credit risk is equal to the balance of cash and due from Cartier.
+The maximum exposure to credit risk is equal to the balance of cash.